kansei-os/t2-atomic/README.md

-# T2-Atomic - now with more bootc
+# T2-Atomic (bootc)
-### warning: this is pre-alpha territory, don't install it even if you dare.
-Follow along and we'll announce a release when things are ready for public consumption, probably by early July 2025.
+Fedora/CentOS Desktop Images, built for T2 Macs, with transactional upgrades and rollbacks, delivered using OCI/container images. **Now with more [bootc](https://bootc-dev.github.io/bootc/)**
+## Not Installable at this time
+Do not attempt install just yet.
+We're just getting kicked off, getting the infrastructure in place to support transitioning existing T2-Atomic users to bootc.
+We hope to have an installable image by early July 2025.
+Thanks for your patience and support!

 #### Do you have a T2 Mac?
 This is the last Intel generation of most models before the Apple Silicon transition.
 Including models like the 2018-2019 MacBook Pro 13", the 2019 MacBook Pro 16", and some Mac Minis and iMacs.
 Sadly many of these models have already been dropped from support from the upcoming Mac OS 26 Tahoe (coming fall 2025).
 Apple would prefer if you traded in on some fresh Apple Silicon, but for those of us who love how Linux can breathe fresh life into "old" hardware, these computers can still make great workstations for years to come, with the latest open source packages (while Apple sunsets rosetta2 for no reason other than they want to).